forem/forem-browser-extension/README.md

 ## [👉 Building and installing the Safari Web Extension](https://developer.apple.com/documentation/safariservices/safari_app_extensions/building_a_safari_app_extension#2957926)

+Building requirements: MacOS SDK > 11.0.
+Running requirements: Safari web extensions are available in macOS 11 and later, and in macOS 10.14.6 or 10.15.6 with Safari 14 installed.

 Follow the linked guide sections to build and unsigned version of the Safari Web Extension and install it in Safari.

 ## About this extension